Special-Niewbie/BTBatteryWatch/README.md

 4. **Hover tooltip**

-   - See “Device Name — XX%” when you hover over the tray icon.
+   - See “Device Name: XX%” when you hover over the tray icon.

 5. **On-demand pop-up**

    - Press **WIN + SPACE** to show a disappearing notification with name and battery level.
 On Main Software will come out like that, to watch all the connected devices:
       ![MAin Bt Battery Watch](src/Win_Space.png)

-   - On all the restDevice 2, 3 and 4 will pop-up like that if pressed on System Trai icon:
+   - On all the restDevice 2, 3 and 4 will pop-up like that if pressed on System Tray icon:

      ![Hotkeys](src/Windows+SpaceHotkeys.png)